 Work Week

 Salaried employees shall work a regular week consisting of thirty-seven and a half hours.
-Employees are scheduled for an eight-hour workday, which includes a one-hour unpaid lunch break.
+Employees are scheduled for an eight and a half hour workday, which includes a one-hour unpaid lunch break.

 Banked Time / Overtime

 A salaried employee who has approval to work outside normally scheduled hours shall be entitled to take the equivalent time off at a time mutually agreed to between the employee and his/her supervisor, based upon operational requirements.